atom-community/zadeh/README.md

    *
    * @param query A string query to match the dataKey of each candidate against.
    * @param options Options
-   * @returns Returns an array of numbers indicating the index of the chosen candidate sorted by best match against the query.
+   * @returns Returns an array of numbers indicating the index of the chosen candidate sorted by the best match against the query.
    */
   filterIndices(query: string, options: StringArrayFilterOptions = {}): Array<number>

   /**
-   * Allows to set the candidates (if changed or not set in the constructor).
+   * Allows setting the candidates (if changed or not set in the constructor).
    *
    * @param candidates An array of strings.
    */